ilia-tolliu/event-sourcing-stress-test/README.md

 **regular-system** uses a standard approach, where transfer happens in scope of a single ACID transaction.

-**simulation** generates a dozen of accounts and thousands of transfer.
+**simulation** generates a dozen of accounts and thousands of transfers.
 After running the workload it compares expected and actual final balances.
 Also, it checks running balances (reconciliation report) whether it gets negative.